Registration Dossier

 Fish:

-Freshwater 60 d NOEC 25.6 mg active acid/L, Salmo gairdneri (new name: Oncorhynchus mykiss).
+Freshwater 60-day NOEC 25.6 mg active acid/L, Salmo gairdneri (new name: Oncorhynchus mykiss).

 Invertebrates:

-Freshwater 28 d NOEC ≥ 25 mg active acid/L, Daphnia magna.
-Marine 96 h NOEC 67 mg active acid/L and an EC50 187 mg active acid/L, Crassostrea virginica
+Freshwater 28-day NOEC ≥ 25 mg active acid/L, Daphnia magna.
+Marine 96-hour NOEC 67 mg active acid/L and an EC50 187 mg active acid/L, Crassostrea virginica

 Algae

-Freshwater 95 h NOErC ≥10 mg active acid/L, Pseudokirchneriella subcapitata (reported as Selenastrum capricornutum).
+Freshwater 95-hour NOErC ≥10 mg active acid/L, Pseudokirchneriella subcapitata (reported as Selenastrum capricornutum).

 Microorganisms

-There are no reliable data describing the short-term toxicity of DTPMP to sewage sludge micro-organisms.
-However data have been read-across from other phosphonic acids.
-The data indicate a low level of toxicity (200 mg/l).
+There are no reliable data describing the short-term toxicity of DTPMP-H and its salts to sewage sludge micro-organisms.
+However, data have been read-across from other phosphonic acids.
+The data indicate a lack of inhibition of microorganisms at concentrations ≥ 200 mg/L. These data are read-across from HEDP-H and ATMP-H.

 Additional information

-Therefore, when a salt of DTPMP is present in test media or the environment, the following is present (separately):
+Therefore, when a salt of DTPMP is introduced into test media or the environment, the following is present (separately):

 1. DTPMP is present as DTPMP-H or one of its ionised forms.
-The degree of ionisation depends upon the pH of the media and not whether DTPMP-H, DTPMP (1-3Na), DTPMP (5-7Na), DTPMP (4-8K), DTPMP (xNH4), or another salt was used for testing.
+The degree of ionisation depends upon the pH of the media and not whether DTPMP-H, DTPMP (1-3Na), DTPMP (5-7Na), DTPMP-xK, DTPMP (xNH4), or another salt was used for testing.

 2. Disassociated ammonium, potassium or sodium cations.
 The amount of ammonium, potassium or sodium present depends on which salt was added.